arbailey2297/arbailey2297.github.io/_pages/about.md

 I am currently a SSHRC Postdoctoral Fellowship with the [Technoculture, Art, and Games Research Lab](https://tag.hexagram.ca/) at Concordia University with a project focused on devising new theoretical frameworks and research-creation methods for exploring the relationship between videogames, art, history, and archives.

 I also have worked as a sessional instructor at OCAD University, McMaster University, and York University, teaching various courses related to game studies, critical archival studies, communications, film and media studies, and art history.
+You can find more details on [my Teaching page](https://arbailey2297.github.io/teaching/).

 I have a PhD in Art History and Visual Culture from York University (Toronto), with a dissertation focused on [how videogames were defined and exhibited as art throughout the 2000s and 2010s](https://yorkspace.library.yorku.ca/server/api/core/bitstreams/79982f61-383e-4dd8-b02f-02d349f093c3/content).